build-on-aws/bookstore-demo-app-with-authz/docs/README.md

 In this scenario, the explicit deny policy for Frank takes precedence, showcasing the power and flexibility of fine-grained access control in AVP.
 Despite his Admin role, Frank's access to view books is explicitly denied, illustrating the importance of specific policy definitions in access management.

-### Scenario 3: Publisher Resource Owner - User Dante: Bulk Authorization
+### Scenario 3: Publisher Resource Owner - Users Dante and William (Bulk Authorization)

 #### User Requirement